codepath/site-week2-project2-student-store-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 I worked well with Arisa and Roberto on this project!!
+The TAs and course staff were also very helpful.
+I'd also like to thank my manager David for his help as well.